 Viridor Coronavirus COVID-19 update

-Ensuring safety and quality service as lockdown eases
+Ensuring safety and quality service during lockdown

 These remain challenging times for us all and we will continue to make every effort to limit the spread of the virus, while maintaining our high standard of essential services.

-A crucial part of this service post-lockdown is communicating with our customers as efficiently as possible.
+A crucial part of this service is communicating with our customers as efficiently as possible.
 If you would like to reactivate a suspended service, or if there is anything else you would like to discuss with us, please get in touch.